anushkumar13/Low-Level-Design/05_Structural_Design_Pattern/02_Decorator_Design_Pattern.md

 Cost: ₹100 + ₹30 + ₹20 + ₹25 = ₹175
 ```

----

-### 🔥 Key Takeaways:
+### Key Takeaways:

-* Each topping is a decorator.
+* Each topping is a decorator
-* Toppings are chained (wrapped) like layers.
+* Toppings are chained (wrapped) like layers
-* Base pizza code is untouched.
+* Base pizza code is untouched
-* Each decorator adds its own logic → modular and reusable.
+* Each decorator adds its own logic, making it modular and reusable

----

-### 🎯 Final Summary:
+### Final Summary:

-The **Decorator Pattern** is used when you want to add features in a modular way **without touching the original code**.
+The Decorator Pattern is useful when we want to add features in a modular way without modifying the original code.
+The pizza toppings analogy clearly demonstrates how new features can be layered dynamically at runtime.

-Pizza toppings = Best real-life analogy for Decorator Pattern 💯

 ---